elaganot/Advanced-Programming-2/README.md

 This project is a WhatsApp Web clone (but better). we used React to build this website. we used the react-router library.

-To run the project please download all the files to your directory (that already has the node_modules).
+To run the project please create a new React app, delete all the files except the node_modules directory, and download all the files to your directory (that already has the node_modules).

 In the project directory, you can run: